IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/APPLICATION_AUTHORIZATION.md

 Note the line `resteasy.role.based.security=true`.
 This setting is important, so that the Articles service can receive the Authorization header from the Web-API service.
 I couldn’t find this in the Quarkus documentation, but Phillip Krüger from the Quarkus team answered it today.

 Once you’ve configured your Quarkus application, implementing the endpoint is trivial.
-Here we use @RolesAllowed, but there are other annotations available, for example @Authenticated.
+Here we use `@RolesAllowed`, but there are other annotations available, for example `@Authenticated`.

 ```Java
 @GET